bskinn/pent/doc/source/tutorial/basics/parsers.rst

     >>> pent.Parser(head="#++i", body="#!++d").capture_body(text)
     [[['1.5', '2.1', '1.1']], [['0.1', '0.4', '0.2']]]

-Situations where an iterable can be passed into *body* are less common, but can occur if there is a strictly repeating, cyclic pattern to the text to be parsed:
+Situations calling for passing an iterable into *body* are less common, but can occur if there is a strictly repeating, cyclic pattern to the text to be parsed: